godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`PoolStringArray<class_PoolStringArray>` **get_favorites** **(** **)** const

-Get the list of favorite files and directories for this project.
+Gets the list of favorite files and directories for this project.

 .. _class_EditorSettings_method_get_project_metadata: